skohub-io/skohub-blog/content/blog/2022-12-19-workshop-summary/index.md

 ## Current state of SkoHub

-Currently, SkoHub Vocabs is by far the most used SkoHub module which is .
+Currently, SkoHub Vocabs is by far the most used SkoHub module.
 It is used by the [hbz](https://www.hbz-nrw.de/), the metadata standardization groups around [KIM](https://wiki.dnb.de/display/DINIAGKIM), [WirLernenOnline](https://wirlernenonline.de/), The [Institute for Educational Quality Improvement (IQB)](https://www.iqb.hu-berlin.de/), in research projects in the area of digital humanities and by other people and institutes to publish their controlled vocabularies.

 The browser plugin  SkoHub Editor as well as the PubSub module haven't been used in production yet and have been shut down temporarily in March 2022 due to missing resources.